Our verdict

 A seamless ride from the Infinity Run Flyknit 3

-Although it's not the lightest daily trainer on the market, multiple runners agree that the shoe doesn't feel "sluggish," thanks to its smooth transitions.
-Even better, the more they ran on their toes, the nicer and more seamless the transitions became.
+Although it's not the lightest daily trainer on the market, this Nike shoe doesn't feel sluggish thanks to its smooth transitions.
+Even better, the more we ran on our toes, the nicer and more seamless the transitions became.

 Takes care of the feet

 Think of the Nike Pegasus but softer.
 That's the Infinity React Run Flyknit.
-It's "not overly squishy," but it preserves a good balance of firmness and softness; experts say the biggest thing about it is the level of step-in comfort they get straightaway.
+It's not a squishy shoe by any means but it preserves a good balance of firmness and softness.

 Nike-React-Infinity-Run-3-sole-durometer

-Based on our midsole durometer measurements, the sole is much softer than the average: 48% to be exact.
+Based on our midsole durometer measurements, the Infinity Run 3 is MUCH softer than the average.
+At 15.0 HA, it is 60% plusher!

-While it's not THE most cushioned daily trainer in history, the React Infinity still has a good 30 mm of heel stack underfoot.
-The average among out lab-tested shoes is 32.7.
-If you want more, try On Cloudmonster (34.9 mm).
+And while it's not THE most cushioned daily trainer in history, the React Infinity still has a good 30 mm of heel stack underfoot.
+But if you want even more, try Saucony Triumph 21.

 Nike-React-Infinity-Run-3-cushioning